andycv587/cse15l-lab-reports/README.md

 ## Step 4: Log into ieng6
 - **Keys Pressed:** `ssh<space>username@ieng6.ucsd.edu<enter>`
-- **Summary:** This command logs you into the ieng6 server using SSH.
-Replace `username` with our actual username.
+- **Summary:** This command logs us into the ieng6 server using SSH.
+Replace `username` with our school username.

 ![Screenshot of logging into ieng6](link-to-your-screenshot-1)

-## Step 5: Clone your fork of the repository from your Github account (using the SSH URL)
+## Step 5: Clone the lab7 repository (using the SSH URL)
 - **Keys Pressed:** `git<space>clone<space>git@github.com:yourusername/lab7.git<enter>`
-- **Summary:** This command clones your fork of the lab 7 repository to your local machine.
-Replace `yourusername` with your actual GitHub username.
+- **Summary:** This command clones our lab 7 repository Replace `yourusername` with our GitHub username.

 ![Screenshot of cloning repository](link-to-your-screenshot-2)